Redocly/redocly-cli/docs/commands/login.md

 --region, -r | string | Specify which region to use when logging in.
 Supported values: `us`, `eu`.
 Read more about [configuring the region](../configuration/index.mdx).
 --verbose | boolean | Include additional output.
 --version | boolean | Show version number.
+--token | string | Provide a token to be used in logging in.

 ## Examples